fkarg/fkarg.github.io/staged/ego-enemy.md

 much as I'd wished to be.

-I've made significant progress to lessen the influence my ego has on me, but I guess it will be an ongoing fight, and one that will get harder as more success follows.
+I've made significant progress to lessen the influence my ego has on me, but I guess it will be an ongoing fight, and one that will get harder, as more success follows.

 While it doesn't seem like much, it might be worth more than the takeaways of some other books.